Weetman Pearson, 1st Viscount Cowdray: Sale to Royal Dutch Shell

 Wartime controls under the Defence of the Realm Acts blocked any transfer of Pearson's oil interests in 1917; talks resumed after the Armistice.
-In October 1918 Calouste Gulbenkian proposed that the Shell group should acquire a stake large enough to secure managerial control, while leaving Pearson with a residual holding "of small moment," which would "leave Lord Cowdray with a perfect peace of mind".
+In October 1918 Calouste Gulbenkian proposed that the Shell group should acquire a stake large enough to secure managerial control, while leaving Pearson with a residual holding "of small moment", which would "leave Lord Cowdray with a perfect peace of mind".

 A contract signed in March 1919 gave Royal Dutch-Shell 35 per cent of the ordinary capital of Mexican Eagle Petroleum Company and 50 per cent of Anglo-Mexican Petroleum Company for £7.7 million, together with the right to nominate sufficient directors to control both boards for twenty-one years.
-An option to buy a further 125,000 Mexican Eagle Petroleum Company shares was exercised in January 1920, after which Royal Dutch-Shell and S. Pearson & Son each held about 600,000 shares.
+The transaction therefore transferred managerial control without an outright sale of all Pearson-held Mexican Eagle shares.
+An option to buy a further 125,000 Mexican Eagle shares was exercised in January 1920, after which Royal Dutch-Shell and S. Pearson & Son each held about 600,000 shares.

 Pearson's private correspondence recorded regret at the sale.
-Writing to Sir John Cadman on 27 March 1919, he expressed "great regret" at having "to dispose of the bulk of my interest in El Águila," arguing that official policy had prevented an all-British solution.
-In explaining why the government refused to buy into an all-British solution, Sir John Cadman told Pearson that the proposal had been considered "very carefully and sympathetically," but that it would have been "most undesirable to invest a large sum of Government money in Mexico, primarily on account of the political conditions in that country but also because of the exception which would have been taken to such a step by the United States".
+Writing to Sir John Cadman on 27 March 1919, he expressed "great regret" at having "to dispose of the bulk of my interest in El Águila", arguing that official policy had prevented an all-British solution.
+In explaining why the government refused to buy into an all-British solution, Cadman told Pearson that the proposal had been considered "very carefully and sympathetically", but that it would have been "most undesirable to invest a large sum of Government money in Mexico, primarily on account of the political conditions in that country but also because of the exception which would have been taken to such a step by the United States".

+Contemporary American reporting described the transaction as a "$75,000,000 oil deal", while later scholarship distinguishes that headline valuation from Pearson's initial cash receipt and subsequent proceeds.
 El Águila remained prominent until 18 March 1938, when President Lázaro Cárdenas nationalised foreign oil assets to form Pemex.

 War work and the Air Board (1916–1917)

+Government war works

-During the First World War S. Pearson & Son undertook government "war works", including construction at HM Factory, Gretna, and facilities for tank assembly at Châteauroux.
-On 3 January 1917 Pearson was appointed (unpaid) President of the Air Board in David Lloyd George's administration, tasked with coordinating the needs of the Royal Flying Corps and Royal Naval Air Service and advising on aircraft supply and policy.
-Public pressure after the first large daylight Gotha raid on London on 13 June 1917 (162 killed; 432 injured) accelerated calls for reform.
-General Jan Smuts's report to the War Cabinet (17 August 1917) recommended a separate air service and a ministry to direct it; the Air Force Bill received Royal Assent on 29 November and the Air Ministry followed on 2 January 1918.
-Pearson's tenure ended when the Air Board was superseded on 26 November 1917; peers recorded appreciation for his service upon his departure.
+During the First World War S. Pearson & Son undertook government "war works", including construction at HM Factory, Gretna, facilities for tank assembly at Châteauroux, work connected with the defence of Dover, and later involvement with the Air Ministry.